Anshuu-Sharma/InfluenceIQ/README.md

-# InfluenceIQ: Instagram Analytics & Fake Follower Detection
+# InfluenceIQ: Instagram Analytics
 ## 🚀 Overview

-**InfluenceIQ** is an advanced Instagram analytics platform that leverages machine learning to provide detailed insights into Instagram profiles.
-It helps influencers, brands, and marketers make data-driven decisions by analyzing engagement metrics, detecting fake followers, and visualizing network graphs.
+**InfluenceIQ** is an advanced Instagram analytics platform that provide detailed insights into Instagram profiles.
+It helps influencers, brands, and marketers make data-driven decisions by analyzing engagement metrics.

 ---